hashicorp/terraform-website/content/source/docs/extend/best-practices/sensitive-state.html.md

 showing up in CLI output and in Terraform Cloud.
 It will **not encrypt** or obscure the value in the state, however.

-## Storing Only a Hash

-Providers can also add a layer of protection for sensitive information by hashing the information.
-Storing a hash of the information instead of the value itself is popular when:

-* The value is set by the provider/the API, and cannot be set in the config.
-  (This usually looks like `Computed` being set to `true` and `Optional` and `Required` both being set to `false`.)
-* The value does not need to be interpolated in cleartext
-* It is useful for other resources or to the provider to know when the value has changed.

 ## Don't Encrypt State

 One experiment that has been attempted is allowing the user to provide a PGP